keyestudio/KS0085-Smart-Home-Kit/KS0085-Arduino.md

 When the normally open contact bears pressure, the circuit will be on state ; however, when this pressure disappears, the normally open contact will go back to be the initial state, that is, off state.

-**2. What You Need**
+**What You Need**

 | PLUS Control Board\*1                           | Sensor Shield\*1                                 | Yellow LED Module\*1                             | Button Sensor\*1                                 | USB Cable\*1                                    | 3pinF-F Dupont Cable\*2                         |
 |-------------------------------------------------|--------------------------------------------------|--------------------------------------------------|--------------------------------------------------|-------------------------------------------------|-------------------------------------------------|
 | ![](media/24c831162a53ab88e584fbbedd6e4018.png) | ![](media/cc6f4cc25bad50e342fe54bc09417592.jpeg) | ![](media/c330317970c9594d8baed73ee43106e6.jpeg) | ![](media/197566fe08fddc5ed5686e9e9084d4b9.jpeg) | ![](media/0da41a27db41e1207a7f760067e93104.png) | ![](media/bad041b053825940869213d9f431ef96.png) |

-**3. Wiring Diagram**
+**Wiring Diagram**

 ![](media/48cb561fe113be0ceda220ebcf6ebb59.png)

-Note: The G, V, and S pins of button sensor module are separately connected to G, V, and 4 on the shield, and the G, V, and S pins of the yellow LED module are linked with G, V, and 5 on the shield.
+Note: The G, V, and S pins of button sensor module are separately connected to G, V, and 4 on the shield, and the G, V, and S pins of the yellow LED module are connected with G, V, and 5 on the shield.

-**5. Test Code**
+**Test Code**

 Then, we will design the program to make LED on by button.
 Comparing with previous experiments, we add a conditional judgement statement---“if” statement.
 The written sentences of Arduino is based on C language, therefore, the condition judgement statement of C is suitable for Arduino, like while, swich, etc.